 Like humans, dogs can suffer from occasional dehydration, either from repeated episodes of vomiting or diarrhea, exercising vigorously in hot temperatures, or an illness that causes a fever.
 Diabetic dogs may also become dehydrated due to hyperglycemia (too much sugar in the blood), which causes them to urinate excessively.
 Even heavy panting (usually caused by being too hot) can cause a dog to lose more water than he is taking in, with dehydration as a result.
 As always, check with your veterinarian beforehand to understand if pedialyte for dogs can be a home remedy you can administer.

 A dehydrated dog may appear listless and be uninterested in food or water.

 Dogs who are dehydrated may also lose important minerals, or electrolytes, such as sodium, magnesium, calcium and potassium, which are necessary to the normal functioning or muscles and nerves and the maintenance of proper acid/base balance in the blood.
 Severe dehydration and electrolyte disturbances can lead to serious complications, including kidney failure, cardiac arrhythmias, and even death.

 Fortunately, most dogs recover quickly from minor dehydration if given adequate water to drink.
 However, in some cases, especially if the dog has been vomiting frequently or having frequent, watery stools, they may need to have lost electrolytes replaced as well.
 One way some dog owners try to accomplish this is by giving their dog an electrolyte drink such as Pedialyte.
-But while this may be a good approach for humans, it’s unclear whether Pedialyte is good for dogs.
+But while this may be a good approach for humans, the research around Pedialyte for Dogs is not conclusive.